-But the two competing candidates, who both support progressive policies like Medicare for All (Writer’s note: In February of 2019, when this piece first ran, Buttigieg appeared to be in favor; he was later more explicit about supporting single-payer as an end goal after offering an elective public option), are simpatico on more than just a platform level.
+But the two competing candidates, who both support progressive policies like Medicare for all, are simpatico on more than just a platform level.
 It looks like Sanders served as an early inspiration for Buttigieg’s political career.

-In 2000, Buttigieg, then a student at St. Joseph’s High School in South Bend, submitted the winning entry for that year’s John F. Kennedy Library Foundation’s Profile in Courage Essay Contest, Political Wire reported.
+In 2000 Buttigieg, then a student at St. Joseph’s High School in South Bend, submitted the winning entry for that year’s annual John F. Kennedy Library Foundation’s Profile in Courage Essay Contest, Political Wire reported.
 He profiled Sanders.

-The essay, which earned the high school senior a cash prize and photo op with JFK’s daughter, Caroline Kennedy, praised Sen. Sanders as a tonic for post-millennium political cynicism for his commitment to bipartisanship and proud profession of his socialist ideals.
+The essay, which resulted in a cash prize and photo op with JFK’s daughter, Caroline Kennedy, praised Sen. Sanders as a tonic for post-millennium political cynicism with his commitment to bipartisanship and proud profession of his socialist ideals.

 “Sanders’ courage is evident in the first word he uses to describe himself: ‘Socialist,’” Buttigieg wrote.
 “Even though he has lived through a time in which an admitted socialist could not act in a film, let alone hold a Congressional seat, Sanders is not afraid to be candid about his political persuasion.”